 Keep the court clean by sweeping or blowing any leaves, dirt, or debris from its surface.
-If mildew or stains begin to form, use a mild bleach solution and a soft bristled broom to remove stains.
+If mildew or stains begin to form, use a mild bleach solution and a soft-bristled broom to remove stains.
 Be sure to rinse thoroughly with clean water.
-If using a pressure washer, be sure to keep pressure at a minimum.
-High pressure cleaning could cause the surface to de-laminate.
+If using a pressure washer, be sure to keep the pressure at a minimum.
+High-pressure cleaning could cause the surface to de-laminate.

 Periodically poison around the perimeter of the court with herbicide.
 Also, it’s very tempting to allow trees to grow along the edge of the court in order to provide shade.
 However, the potential damage that they will cause from root growth is not worth the risk.
 Try to keep surrounding trees to a minimum of 20 feet from the perimeter of the court.